xalatechnologies/trader-magic/docs/dashboard.md

 - **Auto**: Follows your system preference
 - **Light**: Classic light theme for daytime use
 - **Dark**: Reduced eye strain for nighttime use

+The theme selector ensures all options remain clearly visible regardless of the current theme.

 ## 🔧 Trade Settings Control